 - Time range.
 Use the drop down to choose a quick pick or set a custom time range.

 - Filters.
 Use the Field Explorer panel to quickly add to your search criteria.

 Each term above links to a section that describes the concept in detail.
 The Anatomy of the Search Screen section reviews where to find and how to set each parameter in Loggly.

 Loggly accepts both structured and unstructured data.
-Structured data, such as JSON, is automatically parsed which means that the field and value pairs are extracted from the data.
-There are also some types of unstructured data that we can automatically parse.
+Structured data, such as JSON, is automatically parsed, which means that the field and value pairs are extracted from the data.
+There are also some types of unstructured data that Loggly can automatically parse.
 When the data is parsed, you have many more options for building granular search queries.
 With unstructured data, you’re generally limited to full text search of your logs.
 The query language is explained in the next section.

 Before we get into the search query language lets take a look at the Search functionality.
 You can get tons of information from this screen without having to touch your search query.

 Each tab represents a search context to aid in multi-tasking.
 Work areas are persistent across browser sessions and will maintain state even across computers.
 Single click on the tab to change the name of the tab.
 Once a tab is removed it cannot be reinstated.

 - Saved Searches